-IR35 is designed to stop contractors working as ‘disguised’ permanent employees (benefiting from the tax advantages of being a contactor without accepting the increased responsibilities of company ownership).
+IR35 is designed to stop contractors working as ‘disguised’ permanent employees (benefiting from the tax advantages of being a contractor without accepting the increased responsibilities of company ownership).
 This means working with the same level of responsibility, control and liability expected of directors of other limited companies.

 Below are a few helpful insights.
 Please be aware this is not a comprehensive list and that IR35 regulations are extremely complex but the below should hopefully provide some level of insight into what is determined outside of IR35.

 In the context of IR35 a right to substitute means a contractually enforceable right for a limited company contractor to replace its representative, subject only to reasonable criteria such as suitability.
-This is also vital to show that the end-client’s requirement is for the professional contractor to provide a service and not merely supply a specific individual.
+This is also vital to show that the and client’s requirement is for the professional contractor to provide a service and not merely supply a specific individual.

 PROVISION OF EQUIPMENT

-Often this is not allowed because of data protection and client restrictions but proof that you are using your own equipment and workspace is beneficial but not essential to showing you are IR35 friendly.
+Often this is not allowed because of data protection and client restrictions but proof that you are using your equipment and workspace is beneficial but not essential to showing you are IR35 friendly.

 FINANCIAL RISK AND RESPONSIBILITY

-Ensuring that the risk and responsibility does not all lie with the client and the individual/ representative are insured as part of their limited company and exposed to financial risk, for example not receiving payment from the client, as a director of your company you will most definitely experience financial loss.
+Ensuring that the risk and responsibility do not all lie with the client and the individual/ representative are insured as part of their limited company and exposed to financial risk, for example not receiving payment from the client, as a director of your company you will most definitely experience a financial loss.

-As a self employed contractor you will not receive benefits in the way permanent employees will.
+As a self-employed contractor, you will not receive benefits in the way permanent employees will.